ermongroup/adaptive_hashing/README.md

                             (Optional) Override num of iterations in algorithm 1 --ub-n-iter UB_N_ITER
-                            (Optional) Override num of iterations in algorithm 2
+                            (Optional) Override num of iterations in algorithm 2 --skip-sharpsat       Skip the SharpSAT invocation.

+Option names can be shrinked down to the smallest unambiguous prefix.

 ### Examples
 * Calculate a rigorous lower bound for `formula.cnf` with probability of